Archives, Access, and the Construction of Silenced Histories

 LIS 505 · International Perspectives on Managing Archives and Records · Simmons University · 2026

-In 1954, Edward Montagu (the third Baron Montagu of Beaulieu), journalist Peter Wildeblood, and landowner Michael Pitt-Rivers were tried and convicted of "gross indecency" with men—one of the most notorious prosecutions for homosexuality in post-war Britain.
+In 1954, Edward Montagu (the third Baron Montagu of Beaulieu), journalist Peter Wildeblood, and landowner Michael Pitt-Rivers were tried and convicted of "gross indecency" with men.
+It was one of the most notorious prosecutions for homosexuality in post-war Britain.
 The case became a media spectacle, contributed to the eventual Wolfenden Report (1957), and helped set the stage for the partial decriminalization of homosexuality in England and Wales in 1967.

-But the archival record of the case itself is remarkably incomplete.
-The trial transcript, held by the National Archives in London, has rarely been consulted by scholars.
-Police records remain difficult to access.
-No single archive holds all the relevant documentation.
-This fragmentation is not accidental—it is the product of archival systems that determine what is preserved, what is accessible, and ultimately, what version of history prevails.
+The archival record of the case itself is remarkably incomplete.
+The trial transcript was once thought to rest at the National Archives in London, on the basis of a 2022 personal communication from the Wildeblood scholar Stephen Griffiths, who reported that "there is a copy in the National Archives" but had never put in a request to view it.
+Repeated inquiries since then have established that the National Archives does not in fact hold it: the document is not in their catalog, has not been surfaced in response to formal requests, and has not been located in any other public repository.
+Police records were never contacted.
+No single archive holds the relevant documentation.
+This fragmentation is not accidental.
+It is the product of archival systems that determine what is preserved, what is accessible, and ultimately, what version of history prevails.

-Rather than reconstructing the trial, this essay uses the Montagu case as a lens through which to examine broader, internationally resonant questions about archival institutions: How do national archive infrastructures shape state record-keeping?
+Rather than reconstructing the trial, I use the Montagu case here as a lens through which to examine broader, internationally resonant questions about archival institutions.
+How do national archive infrastructures shape state record-keeping?
 How do access policies create or perpetuate silences?
 And what does the archival "multiverse" reveal about the gap between what institutions preserve and what they make available?

 Anne Gilliland's concept of the archival multiverse offers a critical framework for understanding the Montagu case's documentary landscape.
 Gilliland argues that archives do not exist as singular, neutral repositories.
 Rather, they operate within overlapping systems of power, culture, and institutional mandate that shape what is collected, how it is described, and who may access it (Gilliland, 2014).

-The records of the Montagu trial exist across precisely this kind of multiverse: court transcripts in the National Archives, press clippings in newspaper archives, private correspondence in a bank vault, personal memoirs in published form, and police records in institutional holdings whose access policies remain opaque.
+The records of the Montagu trial exist across precisely this kind of multiverse: a redacted Air Ministry file at the National Archives released through a Freedom of Information request, press clippings in newspaper archives, private correspondence in a bank vault, personal memoirs in published form, and police records that were never pursued.
+The trial transcript itself, assumed on the basis of Griffiths' 2022 personal communication to live at the National Archives, has not been found there or anywhere else.
 No single institution holds a complete picture.
-Each archive reflects its own institutional logic, and the gaps between them constitute the silences in the historical record.
+Each archive reflects its own institutional logic, and the gaps between them, including the absence of the transcript itself, constitute the silences in the historical record.

 No single archive holds the complete documentary record.
 Each institution preserves a partial view, shaped by its own access policies and institutional mandate.
 Records marked in red remain difficult or impossible to access.